Pop quiz! Which one of these do home sellers find most stressful?

 Flooring is another biggie.

-When you upgrade your flooring before selling, the resale value will usually be higher than the cost.
+When you upgrade your flooring, the resale value will usually be higher than the cost.

 A lot of this will depend on the current condition of your home.

-For example, replacing carpet before selling a house will almost always pay off if your home is in “average to good” condition.
+For example, replacing carpet will almost always pay off if your home is in “average to good” condition.

 And when I say replace, I’m talking about replacing the carpet with a new type of flooring.